Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Espresso beans on the left.
 Coffee beans on the right

-Now that many coffee extraction processes are available, it’s important to pick coffee beans suited to the extraction method.
+Now that many coffee extraction processes are available, it's essential to select coffee beans that are suited to the chosen extraction method.

 An espresso machine will pull a complex flavor out of a single shot of espresso, making dark roast coffee beans more attractive for an espresso machine.

-Arabica and robusta are the two most popular species of coffee beans.
-Arabica beans are grown over 600 meters (1968.5 feet) above sea level and are generally much sweeter.
+Arabica and Robusta are the two most popular species of coffee beans.
+Arabica beans are grown at altitudes exceeding 600 meters (1,968.5 feet) above sea level and are generally much sweeter.

-Robusta beans are grown below an altitude of 600 meters (1968.5 feet) and tend to be more bitter and more highly caffeinated.
+Robusta beans are grown at altitudes below 600 meters (1968.5 feet) and tend to be more bitter and more highly caffeinated.

 Espresso shot with crema on top.